 - Provide proof of immunizations – provide copies, you keep the originals for your records.
-Immunizations required: Hepatitis B (3 doses OR a positive titer; must have received the first 2 doses of the series by June 1 deadline, MMR (2 doses OR a positive titer, Tdap (Tetanus, Diphtheria, and Pertussis – one dose within the last 10 years).
+Immunizations required: Hepatitis B (3 doses OR a positive titer MMR (2 doses OR a positive titer, Tdap (Tetanus, Diphtheria, and Pertussis – one dose within the last 10 years).
 Varicella (2 doses OR a positive titer).

 - Provide proof on an ACTIVE CNA license.

-- Successfully take and pass the approved Basic Life Support for Health Care Providers class.
+- Successfully take and pass the approved American Heart Association Basic Life Support for Health Care Providers class.

 - Pass a ten-panel drug test (prior to beginning clinical rotations—due date provided).

 - Provide documented proof of health insurance.

 - Pass a physical exam (form to be completed will be provided).

 - Provide documentation of Covid immunizations (or exemption if accepted by clinical facilities)

 - Provide documentation of having taken the flu vaccine and completed a an annual TB skin test (due date to be provided by program chair).